Back to Research

 September 8, 2025Announcement

-Introducing Precis: A Fast, Tiny Document Intelligence Model Built on IBM Granite
+Introducing Precis: A Fast, Tiny Document Intelligence Model

 Project Overview